}

 • What is the difference between RSD and common rejection sensitivity?

-RSD is characterized by much more intense and rapid reactions, often debilitating.
-It's as if the common sensitivity to rejection followed a scale of 0 to 10, while the RSD worked on a scale of 10 to 50!
+DSR is characterized by much more intense and rapid reactions, often debilitating.
+It's as if common rejection sensitivity follows a scale of 0 to 10, while DSR works on a scale of 10 to 50!

 Emotional regulation techniques: Mindfulness and deep breathing help reduce emotional intensity.

-Cognitive-Behavioral Therapy: It allows you to restructure negative thinking patterns.
+Cognitive-Behavioral Therapy: It allows you to restructure negative thought patterns.

-Neurofeedback: It helps improve emotional regulation and reduce anxiety.
+Neurofeedback: It helps to improve emotional regulation and reduce anxiety.

-Medication: In certain situations, medications used for ADHD can help manage RSD.
+Medication: In certain situations, medicines used for PHDA can help manage RSD.

-Dealing with rejection requires practice and patience, but developing emotional resilience can transform those experiences into opportunities for growth.
+Dealing with rejection takes practice and patience, but developing emotional resilience can turn these experiences into opportunities for growth.

-• Recognize your emotional signs and adjust the response according to the intensity of the rejection.
+• Recognize your emotional signalsand adjust the response according to the intensity of the rejection.

-• Use the 4R's technique to reframe the way you look at the situation.
+• Use the 4R's techniqueto reformulate the way he looks at the situation.

-• Rejection doesn't define who you are — learn to distinguish perception from reality.
+• Rejection does not define who you are— learn to distinguish perception of reality.

 If you feel that rejection is affecting your quality of life, seek professional support.

-We are available to help you strengthen your emotional resilience and to develop tools to face emotional challenges with more balance. 🧠🌟
+We are availableto help you strengthen your emotional resilience and develop tools to face emotional challenges with more balance. 🧠🌟

 References